hapax/hapax.github.io/assets/minimal-networks.md

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>

-In this section, we will learn more about the "topology" of minimal networks, that is, their connectivity and layout.
+In this section, we will learn more about the connectivity and layout of minimal networks.
 The geometric facts we learned in the last section will definitely come in handy!

 ### 3.1.
 Trees <a id="sec-3-1" name="sec-3-1"></a>